-We draw attention to note 2 to the financial statements, which explains that the company's ability to continue as a going concern is dependent on the availability of future further fundraising.
+We draw attention to note 2.2 in the financial statements, which explains that the company's ability to continue as a going concern is dependent on the availability of future further fundraising.
 These conditions indicate the existence of a material uncertainty which may cast significant doubt over the company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

-In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:
+In auditing the financial statements, we have concluded that the director's use of going concern basis of accounting in the preparation of the financial statements is appropriate.
+Our evaluation of the director's assessment of the company's ability to continue to adopt the going concern basis of accounting included:

-- Obtained cashflow forecast and agree it as a reasonable basis for assessing going concern, including reliability of the model. - We challenged the assumptions made by management in preparing their forecast to consider whether the company has sufficient cash resources to continue for at least the next 12 months from the dated of approval of these financial statements.
+- Obtained cashflow forecast and agree it is a reasonable basis for assessing going concern, including reliability of the model. - We challenged the assumptions made by management in preparing their forecasts to consider whether the company has sufficient cash resources to continue for at least the next 12 months from the date of approval of these financial statements.

-Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.
+Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of the report